Maryland Whistleblower Protection Laws

 To learn about federal whistleblower protection laws, visit our webpage about whistleblower protections for private sectors employees.

-Employees of federal government contractors and grantees are protected from retaliation under the anti-retaliation provision of the False Claims Act and the NDAA.
+Employees of federal government contractors and grantees in Maryland are protected from retaliation under the anti-retaliation provision of the False Claims Act and the NDAA.

 The anti-retaliation provision of the False Claims Act protects steps taken in furtherance of a potential or actual qui tam action and efforts to stop 1 or more violations of the FCA.
 Protected conduct includes raising concerns to a supervisor about fraud on the government or opposing fraudulent billing practices.
 Recently the Second Circuit held that a refusal to violate the False Claims Act is protected under the FCA’s anti-retaliation provision.